 Continuing essential field research activities

-Concordia University has developed a process to support the continuation of essential field research activities.
+In response to the COVID-19 pandemic, Concordia University developed a process to support the continuation of essential field research activities.

 Faculty, post-doctoral fellows and graduate students who feel their field research should be deemed “essential,” and permitted to be conducted are asked to fill out a Request to Continue Essential Field Research Form, and submit this to their department Chair.
 In the case of a graduate student, post-doctoral fellow, or field research personnel, the supervisor or PI should submit the form making the request on their behalf as an indication of support.
 Should the Department Chair agree that the work should continue, the request will then be forwarded to the appropriate Dean or delegate for review and approval of the Chair’s decision, and finally a copy of the form must be sent to the Vice-President, Research and Graduate Studies (VPRGS).
 The decision should be transmitted to the faculty member within a week of submitting the request.